-Additional best practices regarding succession planning can be found on the chapter Website.
-Visit www.aacn.org/chapters > Resource Library, and in the Chapter Education Room > Effective Decision Making.
+Additional resources regarding succession planning can be found on the chapter Website.
+Visit www.aacn.org/chapters > Chapter Portal > Resource Library > Planning, and in the Chapter Portal > Resource Library > Planning, and in the Chapter Education Room > Effective Decision Making.

 Having a succession plan in place will eliminate recycling of officers and help ensure your chapter's sustainability.